What Is Guest Posting In SEO? – A Beginner’s Guide

 You can name them off the top of your head.
 The other category consists of websites that are acceptable enough to warrant a quality article.
 However, they are not authoritative enough to spend a week writing a masterpiece.

 Websites in the first category are authorities because they only publish high-quality articles.
 Any content you write for them should be as good as what you post on your site or better.
 It should be mind-blowing, change minds, spur action, and spark conversations.
 That is the kind of content that will force editors to hit “publish.”
-Keep the following in mind when writing for these sites.

 - Aim for a minimum of 2500 actionable words unless otherwise specified.

-- Include custom visuals like flowcharts, screenshots and more.
+- Include custom visuals like flowcharts, screenshots, and more.
 These add value to articles and make them stand out.

 This doesn’t mean that websites in the second category don’t deserve some love.
 Make sure that your guest post adds value to the readers.
 Include visuals and internal links.
-After all, they must have something going for them if they are in your list of targets.
+After all, they must have something going for them if they are on your list of targets.

 There are a variety of things you can do to ensure you get the most out of every guest post.
 For starters, don’t just publish and run.
 Take time to reply to comments.
 In fact, you can just leave a comment to let your readers know that you are hanging out to answer questions and respond to their comments.